nraut0609/Hashnode_blogs/clmqodozg000d09lbhlx745eg.md

 This kind validates and provides configuration data for the API objects.
 It includes pods, services, replication controllers.
 Also, it provides REST operations and also the frontend of the cluster.
 This frontend cluster state is shared through which all other component interacts.

-> If you need additional answers to interview questions, please consult this link. "[https://drive.google.com/file/d/1l8bHZb4T5dHZAwSTHQLw71gUOE6gp6sf/view?usp=sharing](https://drive.google.com/file/d/1l8bHZb4T5dHZAwSTHQLw71gUOE6gp6sf/view?usp=sharing)
+> <mark>If you need additional answers to interview questions, please consult this link. </mark> "[https://drive.google.com/file/d/1l8bHZb4T5dHZAwSTHQLw71gUOE6gp6sf/view?usp=sharing](https://drive.google.com/file/d/1l8bHZb4T5dHZAwSTHQLw71gUOE6gp6sf/view?usp=sharing)

 ### **11\.
 What is a node in Kubernetes?**